Cancellation & Refunds & Complaints

 A full or partial refund may also be due in other circumstances of program deficiencies or violations of requirements for career schools and colleges.

-- Students dissatisfied with the school's response to their complaint can file a formal complaint with Texas Workforce Commission, as well as with other relevant agencies.
+Students dissatisfied with this school's response to their complaint or who are not able to file a complaint with the school, can file a formal complaint with TWC, as well as with other relevant agencies or accreditors, if applicable.

-- Information on filing a complaint with Texas Workforce Commission can be found on it's Career Schools and Colleges website at http://csc.twc.state.tx.us/.
+Information on filing a complaint with TWC can be found on TWC's website at www.texasworkforce.org/careerschoolstudents.